akarimi44/akarimi44/README.md

 - 🔭 Hi, I’m abdel,I want to join the ARINFO training center to become a web and mobile developer.
 - 🌱 I’m interested in code to work on web projets.
-- 👯 I'have recently learned on my owne the basics of, Github, HTML, CSS, JavaScript.
+- 👯 I'm learning step by step Github, HTML, CSS, JavaScript.
 - 😊The goal is have an exciting job and to work on projects with emmployees from a variety of backgrounds!
 - 📫 How to reach me: contact.abdallahkarimi@gmail.com